 Let’s also not forget that the banks talk.
 So if you’ve been to one, best believe the rest are already prepared to shut you out.

-Young workers are expected to take crappy jobs, with more work, for far less pay when they’re working in Jamaica
+Young people get crappier jobs, with more work, for far less pay when they’re working in Jamaica

 According to our predecessors we have neither the experience, qualifications nor flat out age to justify getting higher level positions and salaries.